 Credit: Rose Kibara

-Our goal is to create spaces and programmes that enhance the agency of survivors of trafficking, to support recovery from trauma, and to sustain their reintegration into society.
+Our goal is to create spaces and programmes that enhance the agency of survivors of trafficking, to support recovery from trauma, and sustain their reintegration into society.

 We are doing this through the operation of a resource centre where the survivors receive vocational and soft skills training to empower them, give them valuable skills, and give them all it takes to become leaders of their communities.
 Our programmes also focus on aspects such as the mental health, leadership, well-being, and development of the survivors, giving them the tools they require to thrive.